mikro-orm/mikro-orm/docs/docs/metadata-cache.md

 After the discovery process ends, all metadata will be cached.
 By default, `FileCacheAdapter` will be used to store the cache inside `./temp` folder to JSON files.

-If we use folder based discovery, cache will be dependent on environment - if we run via ts-node, the cache will be generated for TS files.
+If we use folder-based discovery, cache will be dependent on environment—if we run via ts-node, the cache will be generated for TS files.
 To generate production cache, we can use the CLI command `mikro-orm cache:generate`.
+Alternatively, you can generate a cache bundle and use the [`GeneratedCacheAdapter`](./deployment.md#deploy-pre-built-cache), which allows to remove the production dependency on `@mikro-orm/reflection` package.

 ## Automatic Invalidation